 Bees provide an alternative income to logging.
 Our partners are training groups in beekeeping management, giving them the skills and knowledge to set up beekeeping enterprises.

-- 47 groups are trained as beekeeping associations and 200 beehives hung.
-A manual in honey production training has been developed and 55 trainers trained to help set up beekeeping groups.
+- 267 people have been trained in beekeeping and 345 beehives hung.
+A manual in honey production training has also been developed.

 - 57 Natural Resource Management Committees are trained and more than 110,000 trees planted in nurseries.
-Nearly 5,000 bamboo trees have been planted along river banks to help protect the lakes and control erosion.
-386 people have been trained in reforestation and conservation techniques.
+Nearly 19,000 bamboo trees have been planted along river banks to help protect the lakes and control erosion.

 Want to know more?
 If you have any enquiries about our work, please contact us